 The children have had fun with When Blue Met Egg by Lindsay Ward.
 This story is about a beautiful blue bird who finds herself responsible for a very unusual "egg."
 This wonderful tale of friendship has proven to be a great book to read during these very cold, cold days of winter!
 The students have also enjoyed studying the illustrations and attempting to identify all of the different types of paper that Lindsay Ward used in her artwork!

 What beautiful illustrations in When Baby Bear Sees Blue by Ashley Wolff!
 The students were able to see how different materials can be used to create beautiful illustrations.
 A "Thank You" to Ms. Hearn who let us borrow her linoleum printing block and Speedball cutter so that we could see exactly how the illustrations were created.
 You can enjoy the artwork from this book at http://vimeo.com/36322253.

 Hello, my name is Kathy Lim and I am the Teacher/Librarian at Wake Forest Elementary School.
-I have worked in Media Centers for the last 14 years----first as a Media Assistant at Wakefield Elementary for four years, and then as the Teacher/Librarian at Wake Forest Elementary since 2008.
-Mr. Lim and I have three children---Brian lives and works in Durham; Allison attends the University of North Carolina - Chapel Hill; and Kyle is a Sophomore at The Ohio State University.
+I have worked in Media Centers for the last 15 years----first as a Media Assistant at Wakefield Elementary for four years, and then as the Teacher/Librarian at Wake Forest Elementary since 2008.
+Mr. Lim and I have three children---Brian lives and works in Durham; Allison lives and works in Atlanta; and Kyle is a Junior at The Ohio State University.
 In my spare time I enjoy relaxing with my family; reading; and watching sports (football and basketball).